-Unlike contents insurance, gadget insurance policies cover your games console outside your home, and will usually cover accidental damage as a standard feature.
+Unlike contents insurance, gadget insurance policies cover your games console outside your home and will usually cover accidental damage as a standard feature.

-There's often a limit on how old your device can be (less than 12 months is a common requirement), so make sure you're only paying to insure recently purchased consoles or you could be in for a shock when it comes to making your claim.
+There's often a limit on how old your device can be (less than 12 months is a common requirement).
+Make sure you're only paying to insure recently purchased consoles or your claim could be invalid.

 Cosmetic damage such as scratched casing generally isn't covered under gadget insurance.
 Loss, theft and damage caused by careless behaviour on your part may also cause insurers to reject your claim - you'll need to take reasonable precautions if you want it repaired or replaced.